 Coordinating state and federal renewable energy policies within multistate regional transmission organizations

 Renewable energy infrastructure issues

-Ph.D. in public policy, Lyndon B. Johnson School of Public Affairs, the University
+Ph.D., Public Policy, Lyndon B. Johnson School of Public Affairs, University of Texas

-Master of public affairs, Lyndon B. Johnson School of Public Affairs, the University of Texas at Austin, 1991
+M.A., Public Affairs, Lyndon B. Johnson School of Public Affairs, University of Texas at Austin, 1991

 Prior Work Experience